mattpopovich/mattpopovich.com/_posts/2024-02-23-how-to-use-adobe-dng-converter-from-the-command-line.md

 #  width: 100   # in pixels
 #  height: 40   # in pixels
 #  alt: image alternative text
+description: Adobe's DNG Converter has a command-line interface.
+Here's how to use it.
 ---

 <!-- TODO: Link to "my FCPX export settings blog post.
 Start this blog with "expanding on my previous project" -->